telepath01/Restaurant-Page/README.md

 # Restaurant-Page

 Project

 Prior to startin any updates run the following

-- nom run watch
+- npm run watch
+- npm start